jkaninda/goma-gateway/README.md

 ### 1. Initialize configuration

-You can generate the configuration file using `config init` command.
+You can generate the configuration file using `config init --output /config/config.yml` command.

+The default configuration is automatically generated if any configuration file is not provided, and is available at `/config/goma.yml`

 ```shell
 docker run --rm  --name goma-gateway \